-As a service dog trainer the number one question that I am asked is what to do when an establishment denies a service dog’s access.
-First things first, make sure that you are in compliance with the law.
-It sounds silly for me to even state this, but I’ve worked with many people and dogs and have seen a lot.
-For example, not all states support a service dog in training (SDiT) when it comes to public access.
+The most common challenge for service dog handlers is what to do when an establishment denies a dog access.
+First, make sure that you are in compliance with the law.
+It sounds silly to even state this, but I’ve seen a lot.
+For example, not all states support a service dog in training (SDiT) for public access.
 If the dog is being disruptive, they can ask you to remove the dog.
 The dog can’t be off leash.

-- Keep in mind that they may not know the laws, so you will have to educate them.
-There are business cards that you can get that have the laws written on them if you struggle with confrontation.
-Unfortunately, people that have invisible disabilities will get questioned more than someone like me.
+- You may have to educate businesses that don't know the law.
+You can carry business-card-size handouts if you struggle with confrontation.
+Unfortunately, people with invisible disabilities are questioned more often than me.
 I have both visible and invisible disabilities.

-- I have been questioned more when it comes to corporate companies.
-My most recent “confrontation and demand of paperwork” came from a well known restaurant chain.
-I explained the law to the manager and I most definitely contacted the corporate office.
+- Corporate businesses question me more often than mom-and-pop shops.
+My most recent “confrontation and demand for paperwork” occurred in a well-known restaurant chain.
+I explained the law to the manager and I also contacted the corporate office afterwards.

 - Document everything.
-Every time I go to work a dog in public, the dog is wearing a GoPro.
-The GoPro isn’t necessary when it comes to documenting, but it is an option.
+Every time I work a dog in public, the dog is wearing a GoPro camera.
+The GoPro isn’t necessary, but it is very useful for documentation.

-Another issue you will encounter is when people are talking to the dog.
-In my personal experience, I have the most issues when a vest is decorated vs basic.
-People don’t always read what is on the vest, collar or leash.
-Another example is when a poodle has a different haircut or colored hair or even if you have a different breed.
-That will most definitely call attention.
-There is nothing wrong with either of these, just remember that you may need to ask people to not distract your dog more than usual.
+Another common challenge service dog handlers encounter is people talking to their service dog.
+I personally have the most issues when a vest is decorated.
+People don’t always read what is written on a vest, collar or leash.
+Other examples are poodles with a different haircut, or colored hair, or uncommon breeds.
+Things like these most definitely draw more attention.
+Understand that you may need to ask people to not distract your dog more often, than you would otherwise.